Subscribe to my newslettersI promise to keep you updated with helpful content straight to your inbox if you subscribe now.

 More often, patience serves the powerful, who benefit from the status quo.
 For the marginalized, patience can be an imperative imposed by those who will not be harmed by waiting indefinitely.
 Patience governs the powerless by convincing them their desires for change are naive and reckless.
 The marginalized are lectured about patience without acknowledging how much easier waiting proves for the privileged.
 Impatience is frequently cast as an emotional, rebellious agenda driven only by individual grievances.
 Characterizing marginalized voices as impatient delegitimizes their pain as irrational outbursts.

 Patience lets people exert control over others.
 Framing others’ urgency as unreasonable imposes our preferred timeline.
 Parents invoke patience to govern children’s development.
 Bosses manage workers by making them wait for promotions and privileges.
 Culturally, privileged groups time justice to their comfort, not the needs of the oppressed.
 While chiding the impatient, they assure change will come eventually if everyone would just settle down.
-Sympathetic moderates assured civil rights would slowly advance, even as racist violence and disenfranchisement devastated lives.
-Cultural change comes gradually, but legal and social institutions have an obligation to urgently protect citizens from harm, because those facing injustice cannot passively wait around while privileged groups debate the timing.
-Justice cannot always move at the glacial speed of tolerance.
+The moderates assured civil rights would slowly advance, even as racist violence and disenfranchisement devastated lives.

 We naturally don’t like being patient

 We don’t like to wait for anything, and there is a reason for that.
-We want to survive, to live to the fullest, and part of the process is for us to get what we need whenever we need it.
-When what we need does not exist, whenever we have enough clarity about what it is we go create it.
+We want to survive, to live to the fullest, and part of the process is for us to get what we need whenever and wherever we need it.
+When what we need does not exist, whenever we have enough clarity about what it is, we go and create it.
 We invented agriculture because we did not want to wait on nature to give us food.
-We invented industrialization and transportation to speed up our production.
-We also invented automation and created artificial intelligence because we want things to go even faster.
-Nature already has its own dynamic, running at its own pace.
-But this same nature has put in us the capacity or the necessity to take control of it and make things go faster.

 We naturally don’t like waiting for things to happen.
 There is a collective consciousness that makes us aware we are not living indefinitely, thus forcing us to make the most out of life as quickly as possible.